-We respond to complaints about unsatisfactory caravans and caravan sites and we carry out regular programmed inspections of caravan sites to ensure they are complying with the site licence conditions.
-For any problems associated with harassment or unlawful evictions please contact our housing options service.
+We respond to complaints about unsatisfactory caravans and caravan sites and we also carry out regular programmed inspections of sites, ensuring they’re complying with their licence conditions.

 Licences will not be issued to applicants who have had a site licence revoked within three years of the current application.

 Applications must be in writing, should detail the land the application concerns and any other information required by us.

 If you have not heard from us within 2 months of submitting your application you may continue to operate until the licence application has been determined.

 We charge a fee for our site licensing role, including: